suiteplus/nscabinet/README.md

       by absolute path in netsuite, but saved locally inside the `cabinet_root` folder.

   * `opts` The same options as seen in upload.

-## Input options

-The parameters may be stored in `~/.ns/nsconfig.json` or in environment variables.

-For environment variables, prefix the options with "NSCONF_" and write in uppercase.

-The following priority is taken for each parameter (using `_.extend`)

- 1. Direct code input

- 2. `./nsconfig.json`

- 2. `~/.ns/nsconfig.json`

- 3. Environment variables

 ## CLI